chFlorian/iOS-Content-Creators/code-of-conduct.md

 - Support others in the community
 - Be open to receive constructive criticism
 - This community does not server the purpose of promoting your content
+- Business discussions in this community are to be kept confidential.
+This includes monetization-related advice.

 ## Violations
 Mild cases will receive a warning.
 Two warnings or a severe break of these rules leads to an immediate and permanent ban from the community.